-The show runs without intermission and is divided into three acts that are equally entertaining.
+The Siam Niramit show in Phuket runs without intermission and is divided into 3 acts that are equally entertaining.
 International audiences might want to pay close attention to Act II which presents how Thais conceive the concept of heaven and hell.
-While heaven is so beautiful with divas and angels (literally) flying around, hell is quite scary indeed.
+While heaven is so beautiful with divas and angels (literally) flying around, hell can quite scary indeed.
 Imagine drinkers forced to imbibe from a cauldron of boiling water and adulterers compelled to climb horribly spiky thorn trees!

 The stage setup and special effects alone are spectacular and very realistic with amazing costumes and, as one reviewer puts it, “It was great to watch and enjoy, and it was also very educational.”
-Siam Niramit definitely has what it takes to become another successful and must-see show/attraction in Phuket.
+Siam Niramit has what it takes as a successful and must-see attraction in Phuket.

-Food is also available from 18.00 to 20.15.
-Sit at the restaurant’s third floor to enjoy the impressive view of the lake and landscaping.
-Guests can conveniently view the open-air performances while dining from the balcony, too.
+Food is also available from 6pm to 8.15pm.
+Sit at the restaurant’s 3rd floor to enjoy the impressive view of the lake and landscaping.
+You can conveniently view the open-air performances while dining from the balcony, too.

-This venue is fit for viewers of all ages and is wheelchair-user friendly.
-Guests deposit their cameras before entering the theatre gate as they are not allowed inside but are very much encouraged to use them in the other parts of the grounds.
+This venue is fit for viewers of all ages and is wheelchair-friendly.
+Guests deposit their cameras before entering the theatre gate as they’re not allowed inside – but are very much encouraged to use them in the other parts of the grounds.

 Siam Niramit Phuket invested about 2.5 billion baht in land, construction, special effects and recruitment.
+Their pre-opening shows in December 2011 were all fully booked.
 Its stage is certified by Guinness World Records as the highest in the world and they employ about 400 staff of whom 96% were recruited locally.
-Their pre-opening shows in late December 2011 were all fully booked.

 Phuket Siam Niramit Show